Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

-Here we discuss a geometric interpretation of the Ramanujan identities following \cite{Movasati2012a,Movasati2012b}.
-The goal here will be to associate to the Ramanujan identities --- being as they are a set of ordinary differential equations --- a vector field on the moduli space of the elliptic curve we have just derived.
+Here we discuss a geometric interpretation of the Ramanujan identities following \cite{Dubrovin:1994, Katz:1976, Movasati2012a,Movasati2012b}.
+The goal here will be to associate to the Ramanujan identities~-- being as they are a set of ordinary differential equations~-- a vector field on the parameter space of the elliptic curve in~\eqref{eq:H3CurveFactorized}.
 We then do the same for H$ (4) $.
+For this, we use the notion of a Gauss--Manin connection, which formalizes the following observation: the variation of an elliptic integral~-- defined using some basis of differentials~-- with respect to a parameter~$t$ can be written as a linear combination of period integrals